Atulvis4/doctorconsultationproject/README.md

 5. **PatientSignup**: Signup page for patients.
 6. **PatientProfile**: Profile page for patients where they can view and update their information.
 7. **MyConsultation**: A page for patients to view their consultation history.
-8. **MyPrescription**: A page for patients to view their prescriptions.
+8. **MyPrescription**: A page for patients to view their prescriptions and download them in pdf format.
 9. **ViewPatients**: A page for doctors to view the consultation forms of their patients.
 10. **ViewPrescriptionDoctor**: A page for doctors to view and edit the prescriptions they have given.